sandypockets/extra/README.md

 # Extra
 Extra is a blogging platform for sharing ideas, stories, and more.
-Extra was built with Ruby on Rails, and styled with Sass.
+Extra was built with Ruby on Rails, styled with Sass, and inspired by Medium.

-Extra was bootstrapped with the [rails generator](https://guides.rubyonrails.org/getting_started.html#creating-the-blog-application).

 ## Features

+* User sign up and authentication
+* Visitors (not logged in) can read stories
-* Users can write, edit and delete (their own) stories
+* Users (logged in) can write, edit and delete (their own) stories
+* Users can favourite stories
 * Users can filter stories by topic

 ## Getting Started